remy-abergel/pyepri/docs/definitions.rst

 between the spectral-spatial image :math:`u` and the kernel :math:`\varphi` defined in :eq:`spectral-spatial-toeplitz-kernel`.
-As explained earlier, such convolution operation can be evaluated efficiently (using circular convolutions) provided by we extend by zero the signal image :math:`u_j` over the augmented spectral-spatial domain :math:`\Upsilon \times I_{2 N_B}`, allowing finally the fast evaluation of :math:`A_{\Gamma}^* \circ A_{\Gamma}(u)` as a product in the (discrete) Fourier domain.
+As explained earlier, such convolution operation can be evaluated efficiently (using circular convolutions) provided that we extend by zero the image :math:`u` over the augmented spectral-spatial domain :math:`\Upsilon \times I_{2 N_B}`, allowing finally the fast evaluation of :math:`A_{\Gamma}^* \circ A_{\Gamma}(u)` as a product in the (discrete) Fourier domain.

 **PyEPRI implementation**: the PyEPRI package provides functions to compute the spectral-spatial Toeplitz kernel :math:`\varphi` (currently for :math:`d = 3`, that is, for 4D spectral-spatial images, with :math:`d = 3` spatial dimensions and one spectral dimension).
-The kernel can be computed using the :py:func:`pyepri.spectralspatial.compute_4d_toeplitz_kernel`, and, once the Toeplitz kernel has been computed, the efficient evaluation of the spectral-spatial projection-backprojection operation can be done using :py:func:`pyepri.spectralspatial.apply_4d_toeplitz_kernel`.
+More precisely, the spectral-spatial Toeplitz kernel :math:`\varphi` can be computed using the :py:func:`pyepri.spectralspatial.compute_4d_toeplitz_kernel` function.
+The efficient evaluation of the spectral-spatial projection-backprojection operation :math:`A_\Gamma^*\circ A_\Gamma(u)` using the precomputed spectral-spatial Toeplitz kernel :math:`\varphi` can be done using the :py:func:`pyepri.spectralspatial.apply_4d_toeplitz_kernel` function.
 Similar functions in the case :math:`d = 2` (that is, for 3D spectral-spatial images with :math:`d=2` spatial dimensions and one spectral dimension) will be added in a future release.